jessecambon/jessecambon.github.io/_drafts/2019-12-8-practical-tidy-evaluation.md

 variable you want to group by as an input, not the name of a variable that *contains* the name of the variable you want to group by.

-This is the kind of headache that tidy evaluation can help you remedy.
+This is the kind of headache that tidy evaluation can help you solve.
 In the example below we use the [quo](https://rlang.r-lib.org/reference/quotation.html) function and the “bang-bang” [\!\!](https://rlang.r-lib.org/reference/nse-force.html) operator to set “vs” (engine type, 0 = automatic, 1 = manual) as our